NSW Parliament passes legislation to change defamation laws

 Barrister Senior Counsel Tom Molomby notes the radical nature of this procedure.
 “There is nothing like it in any other area of the law,” he stated in his submissions.

 Most of the reforms balance around notions that the court will have to interpret.
-The exact implications of each amendment will only be seen once the Court has determined the meanings however we believe that the implications are likely to severely affect the world of defamation.
+The exact implications of each amendment will only be apparent once the Court has determined the meanings however we believe that the implications are likely to severely affect the world of defamation.

 If you have been defamed, or you have received a concerns notice, contact O’Brien Criminal and Civil Solicitors for a free initial assessment with our Senior Defamation Solicitor.
 You can contact us on 02 9261 4281 or .